Perodua Axia: First generation (B200; 2014)

 The Axia was developed as the successor to the Viva.
 Perodua chose to license the Daihatsu Ayla/Toyota Agya platform for their Viva Replacement Model (VRM).
 The Ayla and Agya duo have been on sale in neighbouring Indonesia and Philippines since 2013.
 Although the Viva replacement model will be based on the Ayla/Agya platform, Perodua has iterated that the upper body and external elements will be indigenously designed, and the car would not be just a rebadged model.

-On 26 August 2013, the former Prime Minister of Malaysia, Najib Razak announced that the replacement model to the Viva will launch in 2014 as the cheapest new car on the market.
+On 26 August 2013, the sixth Prime Minister of Malaysia, Najib Razak announced that the replacement model to the Viva will launch in 2014 as the cheapest new car on the market.
 The new model will be built at Perodua's all-new RM1.3 billion, 65,000 sq ft second manufacturing plant, located adjacent to the company's original factory in Rawang, Selangor.
 Perodua's new factory will mirror Daihatsu Kyushu's factory in terms of work ethics, technology and efficiency.
 Perodua has since announced the construction of a new engine manufacturing factory in Sendayan, Negeri Sembilan at cost of RM600 million.

 Perodua showcased the Global Model A Segment Space (GMA) concept at the 2013 Kuala Lumpur International Motor Show in November.
 The GMA previewed the interior design of the Viva Replacement Model (VRM).
 Perodua also showcased a new engine, the 1.0-litre Daihatsu 1KR-DE as a possible candidate for the VRM.

 On 11 August 2014, Perodua teased a photo of the Axia on their official Facebook page.
 Perodua released a teaser of the front end of the Axia Standard E and G variants on 19 August 2014.

 The more expensive Axia SE and Advance variants sport a more aggressive and sporty exterior, whereas the cheaper Standard E and G trim lines offer a more modest and basic package.

 Perodua claimed that the all-new Axia will have 95% locally sourced content, with the remainder being imported from Indonesia and Japan.
 The company aims to sell 10,000 Axia units per month.

-The pre-facelift Axia is briefly sold in Brunei by the previous Perodua's distributor, Econ Motors Sdn Bhd with the 1.0G variant in 4-speed automatic in 2015, where the Toyota-branded twin, the Wigo was also offered too in the country before the Axia will be replaced by the identical Wigo in 2017.
+The pre-facelift Axia is briefly sold in Brunei by the previous Perodua's distributor, Econ Motors Sdn Bhd with the 1.0G variant (4-speed automatic) in August 2015, where the Toyota-branded twin model, the Wigo was also sold in the country before the Axia will be replaced by the identical Wigo in 2017.